Moishe/Moishe.github.io/_posts/2022-01-20-Wordle-Solver.md

 I then wrote some Python code to implement the rules of the game, and then play the game, and score words that led to wins in two ways: ones that matched the most letters, and ones that restricted the search space the most.

-When I ran this it was, put it mildly, discouraging.
+When I ran this it was, to put it mildly, discouraging.
 My script ran okay if I restricted solution words to 200 or so, and guess words to about 300.
 But it became untenable with larger data sets, slowing down, geometrically, to the point that it would've taken weeks to run.
 With the smaller corpus it made some interesting predictions.
 For instance, on one of the runs, it thought that "chuck" might be the best starting guess.
 That's a terrible starting guess.

 I had had fun implementing this but thought it would be useful to walk away from it for a while, because something seemed off.
 I kept confusing myself about what the simulation was _doing_, which felt like a warning sign.
 So I put the simulation aside until Sunday morning.